Brandon Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 10.5 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox have a 5.48 team ERA that ranks 28th among all league pitching staffs.
+- The White Sox's 5.62 team ERA ranks 29th across all MLB pitching staffs.

-- Giolito gets the start for the White Sox, his fifth of the season.
-He is 1-1 with a 4.29 ERA and 23 strikeouts through 21 2/3 innings pitched.
+- Cease (2-0) gets the starting nod for the White Sox in his sixth start of the season.
+He has a 2.73 ERA in 26 1/3 innings pitched, with 34 strikeouts.

-- The righty's last appearance came on Tuesday against the Philadelphia Phillies, when he went six scoreless innings without allowing a hit.
+- The right-hander last appeared on Saturday against the Tampa Bay Rays, when he tossed four innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.